 What is celeriac remoulade?

-Celeriac remoulade is a kind of raw salad of grated celeriac (also known as celery root), cream, lemon and dijon mustard.
-It has a lovely fresh crunch that works perfectly with the crisp chorizo and meltingly smooth scallops.
-As an added bonus it is one of the quickest meals you could ever make but looks and tastes so impressive.
 You can also make the remoulade ahead (or make extra for another time) and keep it in the fridge for a day or two.
-The lemon in there will stop the celeriac discoloring, although it may lose a little crunch if more than a day.
+The lemon in there will stop the celeriac discoloring, although it may lose a little crunch if kept more than a day.

 - 7 oz celeriac 200g, approx - peeled weight, 2 cups when grated (1 small-med celeriac)

-- 3 tbsp heavy cream double cream, or can use sour cream
+- 3 tablespoon heavy cream double cream, or can use sour cream

-- 1 tbsp lemon juice or a little more to taste
+- 1 tablespoon lemon juice or a little more to taste

-- 1 tsp dijon mustard or a little more to taste
+- 1 teaspoon dijon mustard or a little more to taste

 - ground pepper